Imagine You and Me: Plot

-Gara (Maine Mendoza) is an OFW who works very hard in Italy and believes in destiny and true love.
-On the other hand, Andrew (Alden Richards) is a medical student who was brokenhearted and is very pragmatic and not enthusiastic about accepting fate.
-As they cross paths in Italy, their personal beliefs help them recognize each other and view love in an unusual way.
+Gara is an Overseas Filipino Worker (OFW) who works in Italy and believes in destiny and true love.
+On the other hand, Andrew is a medical student who is grief-stricken, very pragmatic, and unenthusiastic about accepting fate.
+As they cross paths in Italy, their personal beliefs help them recognize each other and unusually view love.

 Circumstances in her family led to Gara's departure from the Philippines and work in various jobs in Italy.
-One of her job involves pet sitting the dog of Clarissa (Jasmine Curtis-Smith).
-One day in a park, Gara sees Andrew who seems sad and heartbroken.
-Suddenly, a thief grabs Andrew's bag and then goes after the snatcher.
+One of her jobs involves pet-sitting a dog of Clarissa.
+One day, Gara sees Andrew at the park, seemingly depressed.
+A thief suddenly grabs Andrew's bag and then goes after the snatcher.
 Gara also pursues the thief and gets the bag from the thief but Andrew is nowhere in sight.
 She peruses Andrew's smartphone to find contacts and inform them about the whereabouts of Andrew's belongings.

-Aside from being a pet sitter, Gara also works as a household helper for Terry (Irma Adlawan) who turns out to be the stepmother of Andrew.
+Aside from being a pet sitter, Gara also works as a household helper for Terry who turns out to be the stepmother of Andrew.
 Gara and Andrew have not met personally and Andrew sees Gara in their living room while browsing his smartphone.
 Andrew confronts Gara saying that she is connivance with the thief.
-After arguing, they accidentally fall and hug in the couch.
+After arguing, they accidentally fall and hug on the couch.
 Terry comes into the scene and ends their feud.
 Gara eventually returns Andrew's bag and their romantic relationship starts.

-Andrew reveals that he has to move on with his life after proposing to her ex-girlfriend Isay who left him without any reason.
-In a flashback scene, Andrew is seen giving a heart-shaped glass to Isay but it fell and broke.
-He was in the park hoping that Isay would come back and explain everything about their breakup.
-He leaves pieces of the broken heart-shaped glass on all of the places that they have been.
-Gara finds one of the pieces of the glass in front of Clarissa's house.
-She concludes that Isay and Clarissa are the same person and indeed they are.
-Isay broke up with Andrew because she has leukemia.
+Andrew discovers that his ex-girlfriend Isay left him.
+A flashback shows that Andrew had presented Isay with a heart-shaped glass and a wedding ring, which was intended for their proposal.
+Isay refused to give both, and the glass fell and broke.
+Andrew hoped that Isay would come back and explain everything about their breakup.
+He leaves pieces of the broken glass in all of the places that they have been.
+Gara finds one of the pieces of glass in front of Clarissa's house.
+She deduces that the identities of Isay and Clarissa are the same.
+Isay is suffering from leukemia and ends her relationship with Andrew as a result.

-Gara arranges the meet up between Andrew and Isay so that they can finally meet and talk.
-Meanwhile, Gara decides to return in the Philippines.
-In their meeting, Isay tells Andrew that he is happier with Gara and he must go after her.
-Gara did not make it in the airport due to an accident.
-In the hospital, Andrew prays that he would not lose Gara because he loves her so much.
-The film concludes with a scene in Verona where Gara and Andrew are seen happy together and the story ends with a kissing scene between Andrew and Gara.
+Gara arranges a meeting between Andrew and Isay so that they can inform together, before deciding to return to the Philippines.
+Realizing that Andrew is grateful to Gara, Isay persuades him to follow her.
+Gara begins her journey to the airport but is hit by a car when she stares at Andrew.
+As the injured Gara is still recovering in the hospital, Andrew expresses his love for her.
+Andrew and Gara embrace and share a kiss.